AbleCorp/ablecpu/SPECIFICATION.md

 ### Instructions

 Instructions consist of 24 bits.
-The first bit is responsible for the OPCode, signing information and error checking policies.
+The first byte is responsible for the OPCode, signing information and error checking policies.
 The remaining 16 bits are split into two 8 bit numbers which we will call "arguments" from now on.
 Depending on the OPCode, the arguments can function slightly differently.